๐Ÿ”’

 Write an introduction

-State your role, the problem you are solving, and why it matters to this business.
+State your role, the problem you are solving, and why it matters.
 Write in the first person as the coordinator.

 2